princeton-sns/mason/README.md

 When using the `parse_machine_list.py` script, one user had an indexing issue which caused the an `ssh` command to be incorrect.
 If you run into this issue their solution was to change change the 6 to a 7 on line 102: `ssh = " ".join(fields[6:]) + " -o StrictHostKeyChecking=no "` -> `ssh = " ".join(fields[7:]) + " -o StrictHostKeyChecking=no "`.

 Note: some users experienced problems with `ssh` keys when using CloudLab.
-To solve these problems the user added an extra `ssh` key: "Add an extra ssh key to cloud lab (this is because the easiest way to setup ssh between cloud lab nodes in an experiment is to copy a private key onto one of the nodes); I created an additional/extra key so I can delete this key after the artifact evaluation for privacy/safety", `ssh`'ed into a node, and uploaded the private key "Upload your private ssh key onto the node and run the following commands: `chmod 600 /your/priv/key eval “$(ssh-agent -s)” ssh-add /your/priv/key"`.
+To solve these problems the user added an extra `ssh` key: "Add an [extra ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to cloud lab (this is because the easiest way to setup ssh between cloud lab nodes in an experiment is to copy a private key onto one of the nodes); I created an additional/extra key so I can delete this key after the artifact evaluation for privacy/safety", `ssh`'ed into a node, and uploaded the private key "Upload your private ssh key onto the node and run the following commands: "

+    chmod 600 /your/priv/key
+    eval “$(ssh-agent -s)”
+    ssh-add /your/priv/key

+Another solution is to insert `-i <privkey>` to all ssh paths specified in `parse_machine_list.py` and `run_experiment.py`.

-One user had a problem with Emulab/Cloudlab not syncing the cloned directory over NFS and their solution was to modify `parse_machine_list.py` to clone the repo on each node: "Replace line 188 and 189 (https://github.com/masonj2022/mason/blob/24da3117d02270adbbd329873fb4514f605304fe/setup/parse_machine_list.py#L188) with `setup_cmd = ("cd ~; git clone https://github.com/masonj2022/mason; cd mason/setup; sudo bash dpdk_apt_setup.sh %s %s" % (machines[machine]['iface1'], machines[machine]['iface2']))` Alternatively, you can ssh into each machine and manually clone the repo before running the setup script."
+One user had a problem with Emulab/Cloudlab not syncing the cloned directory over NFS and their solution was to modify `parse_machine_list.py` to clone the repo on each node: "Replace line 188 and 189 (ht<span>tps://</span>github.com/masonj2022/mason/blob/24da3117d02270adbbd329873fb4514f605304fe/setup/parse_machine_list.py#L188) with `setup_cmd = ("cd ~; git clone https://github.com/masonj2022/mason; cd mason/setup; sudo bash dpdk_apt_setup.sh %s %s" % (machines[machine]['iface1'], machines[machine]['iface2']))` Alternatively, you can ssh into each machine and manually clone the repo before running the setup script."